École nationale de la météorologie

 École nationale de la météorologie (/fr/; Escòla nacionala de la meteorologia; abbr.
 ENM) is a Graduate Engineering school in meteorology in Toulouse, France, with roots back to 1948 as the École de la météorologie.

 It is one of the grandes écoles.
 The university has its own campus and an annex at the École nationale de l'aviation civile campus for the aviation related subjects.

-École nationale de la météorologie (ENM) photographed in November 2020 from the Météopôle instrument test site.
-The ENM's observation tower is topped by Météo-France's Toulouse operational weather radar.

 Its different curricula lead to the following French & European degrees :